What does the drug do?

 - Trial was enriched for individuals with more rapidly progressive disease, making interpretation difficult for the wider population of people living with ALS/MND

-- Secondary outcome measures were not convincingly aligned with the affect on ALSFRS-R
+- Secondary outcome measures were not convincingly aligned with the effect on ALSFRS-R

 - Recommendation to proceed to a confirmatory phase 3 trial with wider eligibility criteria

 October 2023 - The Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) have confirmed their initial negative opinion for the conditional approval of AMX0035 (Albrioza).
 This is the result of a re-examination of the application following a negative opinion that was announced in June.
 The CHMP panel reviews the scientific evidence and forms an opinion on whether new drugs should be approved in Europe.
 The committee based their review on data from the phase 2 CENTAUR trial.
 You can read more in a press release.

 June 2023 - The Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) has announced a negative opinion for the conditional approval of AMX0035 (Albrioza).
 Amylyx have announced they will request a re-examination which will take approximately 4 months.
 You can read more here.